|Click on a zone for area-specific information.

 Download ODFW Wolves/Livestock General Information (pdf)

 Management status of wolves varies across Oregon based on location (see map).
-East of Hwys 395-78-95 wolves are managed by ODFW under the Wolf Plan and associated administrative rules.
-West of Hwys 395-78-95 wolves are federally listed as endangered, the U.S. Fish and Wildlife Service decides the appropriate response to livestock depredation by wolves.
-Wolves in the ODFW West Wolf Management Zone (West of Hwys 97-20-395) are managed under Phase I of the Wolf Plan.
-Wolves in the East Management Zone (East of Hwys 97-20-395) are managed under Phase II of the Wolf Plan.
+East of Hwys 395-78-95, ODFW is the lead management agency and manages wolves under the Wolf Plan and associated administrative rules.
+West of Hwys 395-78-95 wolves are federally listed as endangered, the U.S. Fish and Wildlife Service is the lead management agency and decides the appropriate response to livestock depredation by wolves.
+Except for decisions about harassment and lethal removal, wolves in the ODFW West Wolf Management Zone (West of Hwys 97-20-395) are managed under Phase I of the Wolf Plan.
+Wolves in the East Management Zone (East of Hwys 97-20-395) are managed under Phase III of the Wolf Plan.

-Learn to recognize wolf sign and report it if you see it.
-Investigate livestock behavior changes.
+Learn to recognize wolf sign and investigate changes in livestock behavior.
 There are many causes for changes in livestock herd temperament.
 If you detect changes (e.g., bunching animals, animals breaking through fences, livestock reacting around working dogs) take the time to look for wolf sign.
-Wildlife managers regularly contact livestock producers when there is resident wolf activity in their area.
+Please report any wolf sign or sightings to the online reporting system or your local ODFW field office.
+Wildlife managers regularly share information with livestock producers when there is resident wolf activity in their area.

-Livestock producers in Oregon are encouraged to haze or scare (by making loud noises for example) a wolf away from livestock as long as the actions do not harm or injure the wolf.
+Livestock producers, in all areas of Oregon, are encouraged to haze or scare (by making loud noises for example) a wolf away from their livestock as long as the actions do not harm or injure the wolf (pursuit is not allowed).
+Additional options are available east of Hwys 395-78-95.

 If you believe a wolf has killed or injured livestock, take the following steps: